Mr. and Mrs. Iyer

 Mr. and Mrs. Iyer premiered at the Locarno International Film Festival in Switzerland and was showcased at other prominent film festivals.
 The film opened to Indian audiences on 19 July 2002.
 It was met with critical acclaim upon release, and won several national and international awards, including the Golden Maile award at the Hawaii International Film Festival and the Nargis Dutt Award for Best Feature Film on National Integration in India.
-The film, which was also released as a DVD, had English as its predominant language with a sporadic use of Hindi, Tamil, and Bengali.
+The film had English as its predominant language with a sporadic use of Hindi, Tamil, and Bengali.